On infinitesimal contraction analysis for hybrid systems: Applications

+We now consider infinitesimal contractivity of discrete-time reset, i.e.\ we evaluate induced norms of saltation matrices.
+Evaluating the saltation matrices for every pair $j,j'\in\J$ with $j\neq j'$, we find that these matrices are energy-preserving embeddings or projections (depending on whether $j$ has more or fewer active constraints than $j'$), hence their induced norms are equal to unity, whence discrete-time reset is non-expansive.

-Combining our analyses of infinitesimal contractivity of continuous--time flow and discrete--time reset from the two preceding paragraphs, we conclude that Theorem~\ref{thm:main} applies to this system with $c = 0$ in~\eqref{eq:thm:mu} and $K = 1$ in~\eqref{eq:thm:Xi}, i.e. the system's dynamics are non--expansive.
+Combining our analyses of infinitesimal contractivity of continuous-time flow and discrete-time reset from the two preceding paragraphs, we conclude that Theorem~\ref{thm:main} applies to this system with $c = 0$ in~\eqref{eq:thm:mu} and $K = 1$ in~\eqref{eq:thm:Xi}, i.e. the system's dynamics are non-expansive.